alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 [**19 gigatons of TNT**](https://www.wolframalpha.com/input/?i=8.176%C3%9710%5E19+joules&lk=1&assumption=%22ClashPrefs%22+-%3E+%22%22),
 which is almost 20% of the energy output of the whole planet in 2001.
-On the upside, it would take only [13 years to reach Alpha Centauri](https://www.wolframalpha.com/input/?i=time+to+reach+alpha+centauri+at+100000+km%2Fs), and due to relativistic effects the brave occupants would only have to wait for 12.5 years.
+On the upside, it would take only [13 years to reach Alpha Centauri](https://www.wolframalpha.com/input/?i=time+to+reach+alpha+centauri+at+100000+km%2Fs), and due to relativistic effects its brave occupants would only have to wait for 12.5 years.

 #### 1,000,000 km/s